Wildlife Trafficking Observatory DASHBOARD

 years

-Users can explore the graphics by interacting with the animal groups (I), the categories of seized items (II), and the different regions on the map (III).
+Users can explore the graphics by interacting with the categories of seized items (I), the different regions on the map (II) and the respective seized quantities (III) which are classified according to the animal group and metric (U or kg).
 The interactive graphics are interconnected, allowing for a dynamic exploration of the data.
 Additionally, users can filter the data by year and country.

 The data used to generate this dashboard are accessible here.
 To collaborate with the Wildlife Trafficking Observatory or for more information, please contact us via email observatorio@freelandbrasil.org.br